AdrianChallinorOsiris/lanmon/README.md

 INTEGRATION, QUIET ENJOYMENT, SATISFACTORY QUALITY, AND FITNESS FOR ANY PARTICULAR PURPOSE.
 THIS DISCLAIMER OF WARRANTY MAY NOT BE VALID IN SOME STATES.
 YOU MAY HAVE WARRANTY RIGHTS UNDER LAW WHICH MAY NOT BE WAIVED OR DISCLAIMED.
-ADOBE DOES NOT SEEK TO LIMIT YOUR WARRANTY RIGHTS TO ANY EXTENT NOT PERMITTED BY LAW.
+OSIRIS DOES NOT SEEK TO LIMIT YOUR WARRANTY RIGHTS TO ANY EXTENT NOT PERMITTED BY LAW.

 These exclusions and limitations will apply to the maximum extent permitted by applicable law, even if any